Jovian-Dsouza/arx-predict-express/docs/API.md

 - **Pagination**: Maximum limit is enforced at 100 items per request
 - **Sorting**: Default sorting is by `createdAt` in descending order (newest first)
 - **Validation**: Input parameters are validated and appropriate error messages are returned
+- **Filtering**: Multiple filters can be combined and work with sorting and pagination
+- **Question Search**: Question filtering is case-insensitive and uses partial matching
+- **Filter Persistence**: Applied filters are included in the response for transparency